Shepherd’s Pie Twice Baked Potatoes

 - Preheat oven to 425F.
 Place potatoes on a baking sheet.
 Brush each with olive oil, sprinkle with salt, and prick with the tines of a fork.
 Bake for 45-60 minutes or until fork tender.
 Lower oven temperature to 350F.

-- Meanwhile in a large hot skillet, add the beef, onion, and 1/2 teaspoon salt and cook until the beef is browned, breaking it into pieces with a spatula as it cooks.
+- Meanwhile in a large hot skillet, add the beef, onion, and 1/2 teaspoon salt and cook until the beef is browned, breaking it into pieces with a spatula as it cooks, about 5-8 minutes.
 Drain off any excess grease.
-Add the garlic and cook 30 seconds.

 - Divide the meat mixture among the potato shells.
 Top with mashed potatoes then sprinkle with the remaining 2 tablespoons cheese.
-Bake at 350F for 18-20 minutes or until golden brown and cheese has melted.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.